trickerer01/RV/README.md

 ##### Python 3.7 or greater required
 - RV is a cmdline tool, no GUI
 - It consists of 2 main download modules: `pages.py` for pages scanning, `ids.py` - for video ids traversal
+- See `requirements.txt` for additional dependencies.
+Install with:
+  - `python -m pip install -r requirements.txt`
-- Invoke `python pages.py --help` or `python ids.py --help` for possible arguments for each module (the differences are minimal)
+- Invoke `python pages.py --help` or `python ids.py --help` to list possible arguments for each module (the differences are minimal)
-- See `requirements.txt` for additional module dependencies
 - For bug reports, questions and feature requests use our [issue tracker](https://github.com/trickerer01/RV/issues)

 #### Search & filters